-If you have roses in your garden, chances are, you need to learn how to prune them.
+If you have them in your garden, chances are, you need to learn how to prune roses.
 Why prune?
-Here’s the thing… most roses are a lot tougher than we give them credit for… In fact, it can be pretty hard to kill a rose!
+Here’s the thing… most roses are a lot tougher than we give them credit for.
+In fact, it can be pretty hard to kill a rose!
 But just because they can survive through a lot of neglect, doesn’t mean they will be healthy, or beautiful.
-Pruning helps the rose plant in three ways…
+Cutting back roses helps the plant in three ways…

 - It shapes the plant, preventing it from becoming gangly and awkward.